 Test Annotations

-Annotations determine how tests will be handled by command-line test runner.
+Annotations determine how tests will be handled by the command-line test runner.
 They are written at the beginning of the test file.

-Annotations are case insensitive.
+Annotations are case-insensitive.
 They also have no effect if the test is run manually as a regular PHP script.

 Example: